-The extended essay contributes to the student's overall score for the diploma through the award of points in conjunction with theory of knowledge.
+The extended essay contributes to the student's overall score for the diploma through points awarded in conjunction with theory of knowledge.
 A maximum of three points are awarded according to a student's combined performance in both the extended essay and theory of knowledge.

-IV.
-Sample extended essay topics
+Example extended essay topics